 IP TAKE: Wrigley is a very approachable corporate funder.
 Grantseekers should note that it accepts unsolicited requests for funding so they should highlight how closely their work aligns with Wrigley’s mission.

 PROFILE: Founded in 1987, the Wrigley Company Foundation is the charitable arm of the chewing gum company.
-The foundation’s primary grantmaking concerns revolve around encouragement of healthy communities, with a particular focus on oral health and oral health education.
+The foundation’s primary grantmaking concerns revolve around oral health, the environment and litter prevention education, education, and disaster response and relief.
 Wrigley also supports health projects as they relate to the global development challenges of education and poverty alleviation.

 Wrigley often awards its global development grants to large international organizations.
 Examples include rather substantial grants to Pratham to support its ongoing work advocating increased education for children in India.
 Wrigley has also awarded sizable grants to Save the Children to support its ongoing commitment to the safety and well-being of poor and marginalized children around the world.